fuhao050403/PixelStreaming-QueueSystem/README.md

 # PixelStreaming-QueueSystem
-Queuing system for Pixel Streaming of Unreal Engine
+Queuing system for Pixel Streaming of Unreal Engine (only for ver.5.0.3)

 Functionalities:
  - Total online player count